Dear Members and Friends,

-The NCBW Bergen/Passaic Chapter was chartered on September 21, 1986, by our founding member Mary Ann Miller (affectionately known as M.A.M.), who passed on to Glory in 2021.
+The NCBW Bergen/Passaic Chapter was chartered on September 21, 1986, by member Mary Ann Miller (affectionately known as M.A.M.), who passed on to Glory in 2021.
 However, we continue to celebrate her legacy, as well as those of our past presidents, of unwavering focus on the work that needed to be done.
 Today, we fight for social equality with unprecedented injustices surrounding our Black women and girls.
 The guiding principle for this Chapter remains to bring about change in the areas outlined in our mission— by advocating for Black Women and girls and promoting leadership development and gender equity in health, education, and economic empowerment.

 As a trusted leader passionate community advocate, I will collaborate with our community partners and supporters to uphold the core values exemplified by our “Model” chapter.
 Our priorities over the next two years are to: